 Moving from halls?

-Maybe not yet, but as your plans for next year become more clear, you’ll need to have a think about what you might need to bring back that you didn’t have in halls – and have a chat with your new housemates about who’s bringing what!
+As your plans for next year become more clear, you’ll need to have a think about what you might need to bring back that you didn’t have in halls – and have a chat with your new housemates about who’s bringing what!
 Also spend some time talking about how you plan to work things like bills, shopping, and cooking.
 If you haven’t already, take a look at our tips for things to think about.

 We hope to see you all next academic year!